News Latest Information

 When Should I See My Doctor?

-If you experience a sudden or severe onset of right-side abdominal pain, left-side abdominal pain, or other types of pain, it is essential to seek immediate medical attention.
+If you experience a sudden or severe onset of right-sided abdominal pain, left-side abdominal pain, or other types of pain, it is essential to seek immediate medical attention.
 The source of the discomfort can be difficult to pinpoint, as it may arise from other parts of your body beyond the abdomen.

 Seeking medical care can help you manage your discomfort and identify the underlying cause of your pain.
 We strongly recommend scheduling an appointment with your doctor as soon as possible to ensure a timely and accurate diagnosis.